-The Piezoelectric Effect:
+The Piezoelectric Effect: Definition and Origin

 Although a number of principles can be used to generate ultrasound, transducers mainly use the piezoelectric effect to convert electrical energy into mechanical movement.